ronsondanthy/arduno/README.md

 ![Circuit Diagram](/images/circuitDiagram.jpg)

 Please refer to the provided circuit diagram for wiring instructions.
-Ensure that all connections are secure and that safety precautions are followed when working with electrical components.foll the link for circuit diagram https://www.tinkercad.com/things/iuqoMybtrDk.
+Ensure that all connections are secure and that safety precautions are followed when working with electrical components.Follow the link for circuit diagram https://www.tinkercad.com/things/iuqoMybtrDk.

 ---